 What kind of candidate profile and know-how do you think is required for this job?
 I don't know if there is a typical profile for this job, but after many years of testing sails with different people I think you need a certain sailing sensibility, a good visual memory and most importantly some time!!!!
 Understanding how a sail works is not very complicated in itself.
 The difficulty and challenge lies in knowing where something is wrong with a sail and then knowing how to correct it: seeing the imperfections in a mast bend, changing a batten profile for example.
 This requires experience, but also good cooperation with the sail designer.

 Can you describe a typical working day?
-We work according to the wind.
-We always have 2 or 3 sail sizes, masts, accessories with us in the vehicle.
+According to the wind we always have 2 or 3 sail sizes, masts, accessories with us in the vehicle.
 When the test is finished, I go back to the loft and we debrief with the sail designer Renato Morlotti.
 The sail is then reworked and can be taken back out on the water for a second test the same day.
-Prototypes are sometimes made here in Tarifa (most prototypes come directly from the factory).
+Prototypes are sometimes made here in Tarifa.
 It can happen that you spend the whole day assembling and sewing a sail.
 There are actually no typical days, everything is dictated by the stages of sail development, but it's never boring!

 How many days a year do you surf?
 I have never counted the days I surf exactly, but I would say at least 200 days a year.
 To be exact, I would have to check my test reports.